Compare Auto Insurance for New Drivers

 What Impacts Insurance Rates for New Drivers?

-Rates depend on your age, ZIP code, type of car, and driving history.
-Many providers—like Geico, Progressive, and Allstate—offer discounts for new and teen drivers.
+Rates depend on your age, ZIP code, vehicle, and driving history.
+Many providers—like Geico quotes and Progressive rates—offer savings tailored to new and teen drivers.
 Some companies also reward good grades, defensive driving courses, or safe driving with lower premiums.
+Quote windows typically last a few weeks; verify the validity period so you can lock pricing before it expires.

 How to Lower Your New Driver Premium